 — Lisa ???? (@Lisapatb) October 4, 2019

-For example on Thursdays I post some Throwback Thursday tweets from old post on my Inspire To Thrive Twitter account.If you have more than one real account, take caution.
-Twitter could assume that your accounts are fake, and it could limit your access on Twitter. #Twittertip #SMMClick To Tweet
+For example, on Thursdays, I posted some Throwback Thursday tweets from old posts on my Inspire To Thrive Twitter account.If you have more than one real account, take caution.
+Twitter could assume that your accounts are fake, and it could limit your access on Twitter. #Twittertip #SMM Click To Tweet

 In the meantime, you still have to avoid being eaten by the bigger fish and forgotten by the pond forever; and you have to avoid being pulled out of the pond by the fisherman regulating it.

-As long as you are honest with your followers about who you are and practice good etiquette towards them, you should be able to grow your Twitter presence smoothly and quickly.
+As long as you are honest with your followers about who you are and practice good etiquette towards them, you should be able to grow your Twitter presence.

 It is worth mentioning, there are a lot of different tools out there that can help you grow your Twitter following organically.
 One of the best tools is Twiends.

-While a lot of companies focus or using grey market or even totally illegal tactics for growing your account such as bots and automated following, Twiends focuses on doing this in ways that Twitter approves us.
+While a lot of companies focus on using grey market or even totally illegal tactics for growing your accounts such as bots and automated following, Twiends focuses on doing this in ways that Twitter approves.

-When you sign up for the tool you are asked about your interests and the topics that you Tweet on.
-Twiends then focuses on matching you with other users that you would be interested in and vice versa.
+When you sign up for the tool you will answer your interests and the topics that you Tweet on.
+Twiends then focuses on matching you with other users that you are interested in and vice versa.
 There are all sorts of applications for Twiends, and if you’re interested in learning more you can check it out here!

-Have you ever been locked out of Twitter?
+Have you ever had a Twitter lock?
 I’d love to know more about it in the comments below!

 - Instagram Saves: How To Leverage IG Saves For Engagement - January 27, 2023